TroyLaPolice/European-Neolithic-Expansion/README.md

 }

 ```
-This block of code runs of the sim is run on a square rather than a map and provides more detailed outputs regarding the wave progression
+The following block of code runs of the sim is run on a square rather than a map and provides more detailed outputs regarding the wave progression
 ```
 late()
 {